openkim-hackathons/CrystalGenomeLAMMPSExample__TD_000000654322_000/README.txt

 CrystalGenomeASEExample
 =======================

-Example usage of the kim-test-utils package to make an ASE test
+Example usage of the kim-tools package to make an ASE test